 Our goal is to minimize the number of group and staff changes the children experience during the day.
 The purpose of this is to maintain continuity of relationships between the teachers and the individual children as well as groups of children.
-In our LP full-day program, the two or three Lead Teachers are with the children from 7:30 a.m. to 5:30 p.m.
+In our Luke's Place Full-day program, the two or three Lead Teachers are with the children from 7:30 a.m. to 5:30 p.m.
 Sometimes, the opening and closing Lead Teacher works with a Support Teacher from 7-8:30 a.m. and from 3:30-5:30 p.m.
-In our SLDS part-day program, the Lead Teachers are in the classrooms for the scheduled day of 9 a.m. to 2:30 p.m., Monday through Friday.
-Support teachers, also known as Campus Champs, are well-trained and valued SLDS team members.
+In our SLDS Part-day program, the Lead Teachers are in the classrooms for the scheduled day of 9 a.m. to 2:30 p.m., Monday through Friday.
+Support teachers, also known as Campus Champs, as well as our On Call Teachers are well-trained and valued SLDS team members.
 They may also be assigned for substituting in both full-day and part-day classes.

-Under normal circumstances, children stay with the same teachers from the start of school year (August or September) to May in our SLDS Part-day program and September through August in our LP Full-day program.
+Under normal circumstances, children stay with the same teachers from the start of school year (August or September) to May in our SLDS Part-day program and September through August in our Luke's Place full-day program.